xster/flutter-wiki/Obfuscating-Dart-Code.md

 In the project root of your app, run the following two commands:

 ```
-run git commit -am "Enable obfuscation on iOS"
+git commit -am "Enable obfuscation on iOS"
 flutter
 ```

 ### Step 3 - Modify the release config

-In `<ProjectRoot>/ios/Flutter/Release.xcconfig>`, add the following line:
+In `<ProjectRoot>/ios/Flutter/Release.xcconfig`, add the following line:

 ```
 EXTRA_GEN_SNAPSHOT_OPTIONS=--obfuscate
 ```

-For information on obfuscating the Android host, see [Minify and obfuscate](https://flutter.io/android-release/#minify-and-obfuscate) in [Preparing an Android App for Release](https://flutter.io/android-release/#minify-and-obfuscate).
+For information on obfuscating the Android host, see [Enabling Proguard](https://flutter.io/android-release/#enabling-proguard) in [Preparing an Android App for Release](https://flutter.io/android-release/#minify-and-obfuscate).